What is Bad Faith Insurance?November 17, 2020

 Insurance bad faith attorney Denver can be the difference between getting the compensation you deserve and walking away empty-handed.

 The Most Common Examples of Bad Faith Insurance:

 The following examples are the most common examples of bad faith insurance in the United States.

 - The insurance company didn’t conduct a thorough investigation of your claim and refused to pay anyway.

 - The insurance company intentionally misinterprets or manipulates the data to disprove or reduce your claim.

 - The insurance company denies your claim without providing a reason.

 These examples demonstrate the tendency for companies to neglect their insurance contract.
 If you notice your company engages in these behaviors, you should consider filing a lawsuit.

 First-Party Vs. Third-Party Bad Faith Insurance

 There are two types of bad faith insurance claims: first-party and third-party.
-First-party insurance claims are those which policyholders bring against their insurance company for not covering their damages.
-In these cases, the plaintiff believes their insurance company knowingly withheld payment on a claim when they should have covered them for an incident.
+First-party insurance claims are those that policyholders bring against their insurance company for not covering their damages.
+In these cases, plaintiffs believe their insurance provider withholds payment on a claim they shouldn’t.

 Third-party claims involve the policyholder, insurance company, and a third-party the insurance company refuses to accept liability for.
 The policyholder can sue the insurance company for not covering the third party’s damages.